dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-01.md

  | | Bit 13.
 Response TrunCation (TC).
  | | Bit 14.
 Response Authoritative Answer (AA).
 ||
-Query RCODE | Q | Query RCODE.
+query-rcode | Q | Query RCODE.
 If the Query contains OPT, this value incorporates any EXTENDED_RCODE_VALUE.
+Optional.
 ||
-Question Class/Type | QT | The index in the Class/Type table of the CLASS and TYPE of the first Question.
+query-classtype-index | QT | The index in the Class/Type table of the CLASS and TYPE of the first Question.
+Optional.
 ||
-Question QDCOUNT | QT | The QDCOUNT in the Query, or Response if no Query present.
+query-qd-count | QT | The QDCOUNT in the Query, or Response if no Query present.
+Optional.
 ||
-Query ANCOUNT | Q | Query ANCOUNT.
+query-an-count | Q | Query ANCOUNT.
+Optional.
 ||
-Query ARCOUNT | Q | Query ARCOUNT.
+query-ar-count | Q | Query ARCOUNT.
+Optional.
 ||
-Query NSCOUNT | Q | Query NSCOUNT.
+query-ns-count | Q | Query NSCOUNT.
+Optional.
 ||
-Query EDNS version | QO | The Query EDNS version.
+edns-version | QO | The Query EDNS version.
+Optional.
 ||
-EDNS UDP size | QO | The Query EDNS sender's UDO payload size
+udp-buf-size | QO | The Query EDNS sender's UDO payload size.
+Optional.
 ||
-Query OPT RDATA | QO | The index in the NAME/RDATA table of the OPT RDATA.
+opt-rdata-index | QO | The index in the NAME/RDATA table of the OPT RDATA.
+Optional.
 ||
-Response RCODE | R | Response RCODE.
+response-rcode | R | Response RCODE.
 If the Response contains OPT, this value incorporates any EXTENDED_RCODE_VALUE.
+Optional.

 ## Question table